classicrob/simply-jekyll/about.md

 ---
+title: About Me
+content-type: eg
 layout: post
-title: About
 permalink: /about/
-content-type: eg
 ---
-#stub

 I'm Rob Haisfield, CEO of [[Behavioral Product Strategy]] and [[Gamification]] consultancy [[Influence Insights]].
 I'm also a behavioral product strategist at startup studio [[Spark Wave]], where I do the same thing as I do in my consulting except I do it for portfolio companies.